alexcosta13/id2203-distributed-systems/README.md

 ## Issues
 If you find a bug please create an issue on git, or create a pull request with a fix.

-If there are other questions, try to talk to the other students (e.g., in Canvas forums) and only if that doesn't help write me an email at <mmeldrum@kth.se>.
+If there are other questions, try to talk to the other students (e.g., in Piazza forums) and only if that doesn't help write me an email at <mmeldrum@kth.se>.
 Or, of course, ask at a lab session.